Lotus Development: History

 Lotus was founded in 1982 by partners Mitch Kapor and Jonathan Sachs with backing from Ben Rosen.
 By the end of that year the company offered Executive Briefing System, presentation software for the Apple II, written by Kapor and Todd Agulnick.
 Kapor founded Lotus after leaving his post as head of development at VisiCorp, the distributors of the VisiCalc spreadsheet, and selling all his rights to VisiPlot and VisiTrend to VisiCorp.

 Shortly after Kapor left VisiCorp, he and Sachs produced an integrated spreadsheet and graphics program.
 Even though IBM and VisiCorp had a collaboration agreement whereby VisiCalc was being shipped simultaneously with the PC, Lotus had a superior product.
 Lotus released Lotus 1-2-3 on January 26, 1983.
 The name referred to the three ways the product could be used, as a spreadsheet, graphing tool, and database manager.
 The last two functions were less often used in practice, but 1-2-3 was the most powerful spreadsheet program available.

-Lotus was almost immediately successful, becoming the world's third largest microcomputer software company in 1983 with $53 million in sales in its first year, compared to its business plan forecast of $1 million in sales.
+Lotus was almost immediately successful, becoming the world's third largest microcomputer software company in 1983 with $53 million in sales in its first year mostly through Softsel and ComputerLand, compared to its business plan forecast of $1 million in sales.
 In 1982, Jim Manzi — a graduate of Colgate University and The Fletcher School of Law and Diplomacy — came to Lotus as a management consultant with McKinsey & Company and became an employee four months later.
-In October 1984, he was named president, and in April 1986, he was appointed CEO, succeeding Kapor.
+In October 1983, the company filed its initial public offering.
+In October 1984, Manzi was named president of Lotus, and in April 1986, he was appointed CEO, succeeding Kapor.
 In July of that same year, he also became chairman of the board.
 Manzi remained at the head of Lotus until 1995.